sunnyvale-it/prometheus-metric-tester/README.md

 # prometheus-metric-tester
-A test-bed application that lets you update a custom metric to test you horizontal scaling logic on top of Kubernetes
+A test-bed application that lets you update a custom metric to test your horizontal scaling logic on top of Kubernetes

 # Deployment diagram